equinor/terraform-baseline/README.md

     }
     ```

-1. Create a storage account in the resource group:
+1. Create a random suffix for resource names, and an Azure Storage account in the resource group:

     ```terraform
-    # Create a unique suffix for resource names using the built-in random provider
     resource "random_id" "suffix" {
       byte_length = 4
     }